tituspowell/wayfarer-game/README.md

             return;
         }

-        if (Monster.GetMonstersInSquare(InfestationSource, false).Count <= maxMonstersInSquare)
+        // Don't exceed the maximum number of monsters in a square if (Monster.GetMonstersInSquare(InfestationSource, false).Count <= maxMonstersInSquare)
         {
-            Monster monster = Monster.SpawnMonster(InfestationSource, false);
+            // Spawn and initialise a new monster Monster monster = Monster.SpawnMonster(InfestationSource, false);
             monster.Initialise(InfestationSource, false, infestationMonsterType, true);
             monster.SetNotRareVariation();

-            // In case the player is nearby if (Character.initialised)
+            // If the player is nearby, react if (Character.initialised)
             {
                 Character.CheckIfVisibleMonstersReact();